yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 The barcode and the diagram are visualizations of the same information: the persistence of homoology generators as a parameter changes.
-Some researchers prefer one over an another, but they're ultimately the same object mathematically.
+Some researchers prefer one visualization over an another, but they're ultimately the same object.
+How you might be inclined to work with them might differ based on your choice.

 ---
 ### Diagram for a Lower-Star Filtration